-Unless there is a purposeful reason, trees should not be removed merely because they are messy, or because of residents' personal preferences concerning shape, color, size, or fragrance.
+- Unless there is a purposeful reason, trees should not be removed merely because they are messy, or because of residents' personal preferences concerning shape, color, size, or fragrance. - Trees should not be removed because of view obstruction if the obstruction is at a considerable distance from the complaining manor and therefore causes only a partial obstruction.

-- Trees should not be removed because of view obstruction. - Trees on slopes should not be removed if the removal will contribute to the destabilization of that slope. - Trees which are damaging or will damage a structure, pose a hazard, in failing health or interfere with neighboring trees, will be considered for removal.
+- Trees on slopes should not be removed if the removal will contribute to the destabilization of that slope. - Trees which are damaging or will damage a structure, pose a hazard, in failing health or interfering with neighboring trees, will be considered for removal.

-United Mutual faces unique challenges when managing tree preservation and removal.
-Although current arborist, landscape team, and community members are enthusiastic about maintaining and retaining trees, this may change with time and employee turnover; therefore, there is value in establishing standards for tree removal, tree preservation, and replanting.
+Third Mutual faces unique challenges when managing tree preservation and removal.
+Although the current arborist and landscape team are enthusiastic about maintaining and retaining trees, this may change with time and employee turnover, elevating the need to establish standards for tree removal, tree preservation, and re-planting to maintain a healthy urban forest.